 All of the feels mixed in with the fast-paced mystery, makes this the perfect read for any middle schooler.
 Even though the vocabulary is quite simple, the ideas are more complex.
 Charlie and Frog will resonate and best be understood by 3rd to 6th graders.

 P.S.
 I am biased–there are a lot of libraries and library talk in this book.
 Not modern day institutions either.
 Because Castle-on-the-Hudson is quaint and the equivalent of the Bermuda Triangle for technology, readers reminisce back to card catalogs.
 Kane is a girl after my own heart.
-Find a copy here: Amazon Barnes and Noble
+Find a copy here: Book Depository Amazon Barnes and Noble

 Thank you (Is a Kiss-Fist too much?!):